elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 ## API - `$e.uiStates`
 *  **Description**: `$e.uiStates` API is a UI state manager that allows you to create custom UI states for your components.
-   We've added this API since we needed a way to reflect the component's state in the UI itself and react accordingly ( i.e. rotate icons, hide buttons, etc. ).
+   It reflects the component's state in the UI itself and allows you to react accordingly (i.e. rotate icons, hide buttons, etc.).
 *  **Location**: *core/common/assets/js/api/core/ui-states.js*
 *  **Methods**: